 The Shed: A grainstore converted to house Allied Prisoners of War

-The shed is in a small village in Normandy, France by the name of St Vigor des Mezerets which is to the North West of Conde sur Noireau and South West of Caen.
-It used to be the grain store for the village bakery.
+The shed is in a small village in Normandy, France by the name of St Vigor des Mezerets.
+This lies to the North West of Conde sur Noireau and South West of Caen.
+It was the grain store for the village bakery.
 Here’s a link to a map on Google

 and this is what the fuss is all about…

 Morris Sheppard wrote his details separately (possibly to be able to record the number of escape attempts that he made!)

 There are 18 names in total which include name, rank, serial number together with a date.
 For some of the men, this appears to be the date that they were captured (as it ties in with the date on their “Returning PoW Questionnaire“).
 However, for others, it would appear to be the date that they were at the shed.